 People who have literacy difficulties often present with co-occuring language, learning, or attention difficulties.
 Effective interventions often involve a multidisciplinary approach, including speech-language therapy, academic support, and support for attention and retention.

 A comprehensive assessment (that includes an assessment of spoken language and literacy skills) can help you understand specific areas of weakness that are making literacy difficult.
-Diagnoses of developmental language disorder and / or dyslexia can be provided following the assessment if deemed appropriate.
+Diagnoses of language disorder and / or dyslexia can be provided following the assessment if deemed appropriate.

 Intervention may involve improving oral language (e.g., vocabulary and grammar) and providing an evidence-based literacy program based on synthetic phonics.
 For people who have difficulties with reading fluency, intervention may involve teaching strategies for decoding words more quickly.
 For people with writing difficulties, intervention may focus on improving planning and narrative structure.